-Fine; no problems noted
+х Okay with slow introduction.
+Has a playmate.

-х Friendly; wants to play - can be rough
+Friendly; wants to play

 Indifferent/ignores

 Pulls/lunges

-х barks
+х Growls or barks - at gates or fences

 Okay at distance, not face to face

 CONFIDENCE LEVEL

 Standing overhead with three strokes down the back